godsflaw/crucible/VAULT.md

 ```

 ## once in the shell you must initialize vault and seal it (terminal #3)

 Use the mnemonic words we generated and saved earlier to be stored in the vault.
+You also need to make a file named `key` and put the ssh deploy key for the
+crucible repo in it.
 You must run `vault auth` and provide the root token.

 ```
+vi ./key
 vault auth
 vault write secret/network/staging/seed key="<MNEMONIC WORDS>"
-vault seal
+cat ./key | vault write secret/network/staging/deploykey key=- rm ./key vault seal
 ```
 The last command sealed the vault.
 Next we will attempt to unseal it again.